Evantech/TimCoRetailManager/README.md

 # TimCoRetailManager
-A retail Management system built by Evans Odiaka
+A Retail Management system built by Evans Odiaka